 - 12. Enter Yokine and click OK (or press [Enter].
 This time you will see all students from Yokine. - 13.
-Return to Design View. - 14.
-Click the Save icon $\square$ .
-Name the query parameter: students by suburb. - 15.
-Close the query when done.

-Note If you try viewing a Parameter Query and see a message like the one below, it is because you have used curly brackets { } instead of square brackets [ ].
+Return to Design View.
+Each time you run the query, you could type a different suburb to get different results.
+All from the same query. - 14.
+Click the Save icon J. Name the query parameter: students by suburb. - 15.
+Close the query when done. - Note If you try creating a Parameter Query and see a message like the one below, it is because you have used curly brackets { } instead of square brackets [ ].